Schema as Code: HCL Syntax

 Procedure

-Procedures are currently available only to Atlas Pro users.
+Procedures are available only to Atlas Pro users.
 To use this feature, run:

 atlas login